cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 In weeks 1-12 the weekly meeting as described in the chapter "lernOS Circle" takes place.
 The circle members are working on their desired results during the sprint.
 They build a network that supports them with achieving their objectives.
 The two "pitstops" in week 4 and week 8 help to see if everybody is still on track.
 When no additional exercises are made in the weekly meeting it will take 15 minutes.
 If additional exercises are chosen, up to 60 minutes will be necessary for the meeting.
 The documentation for every exercise is in the chapter "lernOS Kata Catalogue".

 # lernOS Canvas - Use it as Checklist And To Tell Your Story
 A canvas is a visual structure that can be used to work through several topic areas in a systematic way (canvas as checklist).
 It can also be used to tell a complex story.
 The idea came from Alex Osterwalder who invented the [business model canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas).
 This canvas is used to design a business model for an organization.
 Instead of writing a business plan in a linear document the canvas is used in a visual and agile way.
 The lernOS Canvas uses the same basic structure as the business model canvas.
-But the names of the areas have been changed to reflect the topics a circle works on during a sprint.
+But the names of the building blocks have been changed to reflect the topics a circle works on during a sprint.

 ![lernOS Canvas](../../lernOS%20Canvas/lernOS-Canvas.png)

 The header of the canvas contains the creation date, the number of the sprint, and the mission statement from week 0.
-In the area "My Objectives & Key Results" the goals for the current sprint are documented.
-The areas "My Roles", "My Activities", "My Projects", and "My Knowledge & Skills" can be used to identify potential objectives.
+In the building block "My Objectives & Key Results" the goals for the current sprint are documented.
+The building blocks "My Roles", "My Activities", "My Projects", and "My Knowledge & Skills" can be used to identify potential objectives.
 "My Relationships" and "My Social Networks" can be used to identify people inside and outside the organization who can help to achieve the objectives.
 Social networks can be internal (e.g. Enterprise Social Network, Jive, Yammer, Connections) or external (e.g. LinkedIn, Twitter, ResearchGate).
 Available knowledge asset (e.g. documents, checklists, videos etc.) are listed in "My Knowledge Assets".
 The repositories listed at "My Repositories" can be used to share assets generously with the network.

 The lernOS Canvas can be downloaded from the [lernOS Repository on github](https://github.com/simondueckert/lernos) in different formats (e.g. PowerPoint, PDF, PNG).
 To be able to work with the canvas in an agile way one should NEVER write on a canvas ... that's why sticky notes were invented!